 If you don't own a business activity outside Italy, or don't want to open a secondary establishment in Italy and want to start a new company, you can choose the kind of structure best suited to fulfill your requirements.

-Whatever the business organization you choose, you will need a Codice Fiscale (individual taxpayer number) and a "Partita IVA" (VAT tax number) both released by an "Agenzia delle Entrate" (Tax Office) (http://www.agenziaentrate.gov.it) and will have to register with the Business Register through the "Camera di Commercio di Roma" (Italy's Chamber of Commerce) (http://www.chamberofcommerce.it/index.asp).
+Whatever the business organization you choose, you will need a Codice Fiscale (individual taxpayer number) and a "Partita IVA" (VAT tax number) both released by an "Agenzia delle Entrate" (Tax Office) (http://www.agenziaentrate.gov.it) and will have to register with the Business Register through the "Camera di Commercio" (Italy's Chamber of Commerce) (http://www.assocamerestero.it/).
 Entrepreneurs who wish to set up a business in Italy must employ the services of a notary to formalize the setting up procedures.

-All the procedures required to launch a business activity in Italy are difficult.
-Our articles will give you an overview of doing business in Italy, and in addition, you should ask a professional to assist you to make sure you cover all the bases.
+Let's be honest here: procedures to launch a business activity in Italy are difficult and our articles only aim at giving you an overview of what you need to do, but the help of a professional is essential in all cases: ask a chartered accountant to help you throughout the process to make sure you cover all the bases.